 - American Trucking Associations (ATA): Since 2012, ATA encouraged and worked with its members to help combat human trafficking.
-It worked with TAT, the Blue Campaign, and the State trucking associations in the States to distribute training programs for drivers and professional staff. - Arizona Trucking Association: The Arizona Trucking Association partners with TAT and USA-IT as part of its United to Safeguard America from Illegal Trade, which is a public education initiative to combat black market trade. - Garner Trucking: Garner Trucking incorporated TAT into their company's existing policies and procedures, and also partners with TAT to support their public awareness campaigns.
+It worked with TAT, the Blue Campaign, and the State trucking associations in the States to distribute training programs for drivers and professional staff. - Arizona Trucking Association: The Arizona Trucking Association partners with TAT and USA-IT as part of its United to Safeguard America from Illegal Trade, which is a public education initiative to combat black market trade. - Garner Trucking: Garner Trucking incorporated TAT into their company's existing policies and procedures, and partners with TAT to support their public awareness campaigns.
 Truck drivers are trained to be vigilant about human trafficking as they operate their trucks in communities throughout the country. - NATSO: NATSO developed an online course designed to help teach truck stop owners, operators and employees how to respond if they suspect human trafficking.
 They also released a Combating Human Trafficking toolkit to offer truck stops and travel centers a roadmap for implementing an education and awareness program.
-NATSO also provides DHS Blue Campaign's training and awareness materials to the nation's truck stops and travel plazas and was one of the first industry associations to join Transportation Leaders Against Human Trafficking.

-- Pilot Flying J: In partnership with TAT, Pilot Flying J implemented an e-learning module on human trafficking that is required of all new employees at their travel centers operating in more than 750 locations in 44 States.
-They have also worked with the Tennessee-based Community Coalition Against Human Trafficking to train their headquarter employees on potential indicators of human trafficking and how to report to the National Human Trafficking Hotline. - Truckload Carriers Association: In 2020, the Truckload Carriers Association (TCA) signed DOT's pledge to help fight human trafficking.
+NATSO also provides DHS Blue Campaign's training and awareness materials to the nation's truck stops and travel plazas and was one of the first industry associations to join Transportation Leaders Against Human Trafficking. - Pilot Company: In partnership with TAT, Pilot Company implemented an e-learning module on human trafficking that is required of all new employees at their travel centers across North America. - Truckload Carriers Association: In 2020, the Truckload Carriers Association (TCA) signed DOT's pledge to help fight human trafficking.
 It also partnered with TAT to educate truckload carriers on human trafficking. - United Parcel Service (UPS): UPS published their Anti-Trafficking in Persons Policy company-wide on the Compliance & Ethics website for global access.
 In 2016, UPS joined forces with TAT to teach truck drivers how to recognize the signs of sex trafficking.
 Following a pilot project between TAT and UPS Freight across 10 States, UPS expanded the TAT pilot project nationwide in 2017, to cover all driving operations.
 The awareness campaign reached more than 97,000 drivers and supervisors.
 UPS also supports TAT with quarterly in-kind transportation of TAT's Freedom Drivers Project (FDP), which uses a semi-tractor trailer equipped with educational resources to serve as a mobile educational exhibit on human trafficking.
 Additionally, among others, UPS is supporting the United Way Worldwide's Center on Human Trafficking and Slavery, Wellspring Living and Businesses Ending Slavery and Trafficking to further counter-trafficking education, hire survivors and promote recognition and response efforts in local communities.
-UPS also sparked an international conversation by partnering with TED to produce the TED Talks How A Truck Driver Sees and Saves People on America's Highway and 3 Ways Businesses Can Fight Sex Trafficking. - Werner Enterprises: Werner Enterprises became a Transportation Leaders Against Human Trafficking member in 2020 and dedicates over 15,000 hours of training annually, in partnership with TAT, at all levels across the organizations from its C-suite to more than 10,000 professional drivers.
+UPS also sparked an international conversation by partnering with TED to produce the TED Talks How A Truck

+Driver Sees and Saves People on America's Highway and 3 Ways Businesses Can Fight Sex Trafficking.

+- Werner Enterprises: Werner Enterprises became a Transportation Leaders Against Human Trafficking member in 2020 and dedicates over 15,000 hours of training annually, in partnership with TAT, at all levels across the organizations from its C-suite to more than 10,000 professional drivers.
 These employees are trained on how to prevent, identify, and reporting human trafficking and its intersection with the trucking sector.
 They also established the Driver Werner Pro App through which drivers can report suspicious and connect with the National Human Trafficking Hotline. - Women in Trucking: Women in Trucking (WIT) partnered with TAT with its "lip balm" project.
 WIT trained female drivers to spot potential individuals being subjected to human trafficking in truck stop rest rooms and hand them a lip balm that contained information on how to seek help and resources.